Home Cinema Furniture: How To Create A Room Perfect For Movie Watching

 No one (truly) likes looking at equipment.
 Of course, you need a few key pieces to keep your home cinema running but they don’t need to be on display.

 If you have a lot of equipment, it makes sense to build a rack into the back wall which can house all of them or use a free standing media rack (like the Homeology ZINNIA Entertainment Rack £110 from Amazon).
-You could also This also makes wiring easier as your running cables to a single point.
+You could also add this feature as it’s makes wiring easier as your running home cinema cables to a single point.

 Either of these or something similar will allow you to neatly store your equipment as well as your DVD or Blu-ray collection.
 You could place your unit at the back of the room or at the front under the screen.